 King came to Emmitsburg after serving as an assistant coach at Rhode Island for four seasons.
 She was responsible for academics, team travel, equipment, film exchange, scouting and recruiting for the Rams.
-Rhode Island participated in the A-10 Tournament all four years and won its first round game in each of the last two seasons to advance to the quarterfinals.
+URI participated in the A-10 Tournament all four years and won its first round game in each of the last two seasons to advance to the quarterfinals.
 King coached two 1,000-point scorers at Rhode Island, three all-conference selections and one A-10 All-Defensive team player.

 A Catonsville, Md., native, King was a four-year standout player at Rhode Island.
 She is one of only 18 players to reach the 1,000-point plateau with the Rams and currently sits in 14th place on the program’s all-time career scoring list (1,023).
 In addition to her 1,000 points, she left Rhode Island fourth in career 3-pointers made (118), fourth in free throw percentage (.772, 224-290), fourth in assists (339) and ninth in 3-point percentage (.312, 118-378).

-In her senior year, King averaged 12.4 points per game, led the team with 4.2 assists per game and made 49 baskets from behind the arc (ninth most in team history) to earn a spot on the All-Atlantic-10 third team.
+In her senior year, King averaged 12.4 points per game, led the team with 4.2 assists per game and made 49 three-pointers (ninth most in team history) to earn a spot on the All-Atlantic-10 third team.
 A team captain in her final two seasons, she set a single-game program record for free throws made in a game with 14 against Massachusetts on Jan.
 30, 2003 and also holds the seventh-best mark with 11 made from the charity stripe against Northeastern on Dec.
 7, 2002.
 King also ranks sixth (124, 2002-03) and eighth (119, 2003-04) on the single-season chart for assists while also holding the eighth-best free throw percentage for a season (.791, 106-134, 2002-03) at Rhode Island.